Graph Alignment via Dual-Pass Spectral Encoding and Latent Space Communication: Experiments

 \section{Experiments}

 In this section, we aim to address the following research questions: (1) \textbf{robustness:} is \textsc{GADL} more robust to feature and structural inconsistencies than existing state-of-the-art graph alignment methods?
-(2) \textbf{effectiveness:} does \textsc{GADL} outperform state-of-the-art methods on real-world graph alignment tasks?
-(3) \textbf{generalization:} how effectively does GADL generalize to vision–language alignment?
-(4) \textbf{ablation analysis:} what is the contribution of each component in \textsc{GADL} to the overall alignment performance?
-(5) \textbf{encoder evaluation:} how does the proposed \textit{dual-pass GCN encoder} improve node embeddings over standard GNNs?
-(6) \textbf{hyperparameter sensitivity:} how sensitive is \textsc{GADL} to hyperparameter variations?
+(2) \textbf{effectiveness:} does \textsc{GADL} outperform state-of-the-art methods on real-world graph alignment tasks? \mb{(3) \textbf{latent space alignment:} how well does the functional map module qualitatively align node embeddings in latent space?} (4) \textbf{generalization:} how effectively does GADL generalize to vision-language alignment?
+(5) \textbf{ablation analysis:} what is the contribution of each component in \textsc{GADL} to the overall alignment performance?
+(6) \textbf{encoder evaluation:} how does the proposed \textit{dual-pass GCN encoder} improve node embeddings over standard GNNs? \mb{(7) \textbf{node discriminability:} does the dual-pass encoder preserve node discriminability?} (8) \textbf{hyperparameter sensitivity:} how sensitive is \textsc{GADL} to hyperparameter variations?

 A comprehensive description of the experimental setup, including benchmarks, baselines, evaluation metrics, and experimental settings, is provided in the Appendix \ref{app-experimentalSetup}.